 Our Babassu Oil Mint Deep Conditioner infuses hair with protein and moisture to restore dry and damaged hair.
 Babassu Oil is derived from an Amazonian palm fruit that is high in sterols and tocopherols to improve hair and scalp health.
 Our product is enriched with fatty acids and natural oils that help reduce frizz and fly-aways.
 This deep penetrating conditioner is made with complex amino acids from wheat, soy and other natural ingredients that help restore moisture to damaged and dry hair.
-Safe to use on color treated hair.
+Safe to use on color-treated hair.
 Made with certified organic ingredients.

 Jamaican Black Castor Oil Strengthen & Restore Treatment Masque by Shea Moisture $13.99.
 This is my regular weekly deep conditioner.
-If you notice on the label it says this conditioner is for natural, chemically processed or heat style hair.
+If you notice on the label it says this conditioner is for natural, chemically processed, or heat style hair.
 Because of the colored dye, I’ve used this conditioner.
 But now that my hair is growing out, I have a little under 1 inch of color left at the end of my hair.
 Once I cut the rest of it out.
-I’m going to switch deep conditioner.
+I’m going to switch to a deep conditioner.
 I’m already testing other conditioners out for when the time comes to update my hair regimen.
 But I use this conditioner at least three times a month and the Mielle once a month.

-Product Description is taken from their website: This deep conditioning masque restores strength and resilience to damaged, brittle or chemically processed hair.
-Perfect for those who regularly color, straighten, perm or heat style their hair, as well as kinky, curly or wavy natural styles.
+Product Description is taken from their website: This deep conditioning masque restores strength and resilience to damaged, brittle, or chemically processed hair.
+Perfect for those who regularly color, straighten, perm, or heat style their hair, as well as kinky, curly, or wavy natural styles.
 Formulated with nutrient-rich Jamaican Black Castor Oil and certified organic Shea Butter to replenish moisture and soften while strengthening hair.
 Helps promote natural growth by supporting hair’s elasticity, reducing the appearance of breakage and shedding.
 Peppermint stimulates the scalp for an invigorating experience.
 Leaves hair soft, manageable and shiny.